How going against your true self is causing burnout/depression

 5/17/20252 min read

-The best take on depression I've ever heard came from Jim Carrey citing spiritual teacher Jeff Foster's idea on how depression simply comes down to us needing 'deep rest' from the characters in which we're trying to play.
+The best take on depression I've ever heard came from Jim Carrey citing spiritual teacher Jeff Foster's idea on how depression simply comes down to us needing 'deep rest' from the characters we're trying to play.

 The other thing that's helped tremendously is getting my thoughts out there.

 I like to think of our thoughts like a glass of water that's constantly under a running tap.
 If you don't empty the water before the glass fills up, the water spills everywhere and makes a mess.
-In the same way that if we are not regularly getting our thoughts out there, they will overflow and cause a mess AKA burnout/depression.
+In the same way that if we are not regularly getting our thoughts out there, they will eventually overflow and cause a mess aka burnout/depression.
 And unlike the glass of water under the running tap, we can't see when our thoughts are about to overflow which means burnout/depression can creep up on us unexpectedly and at the worst of times.
 This is also why it's paramount to be consistently getting your thoughts out of your head.

-There are many ways to get your thoughts out there such as journaling, solo walks, or my preferred method of sitting in front of a mirror talking—You can even do a combination of all three.
+There are many ways to get your thoughts out there such as journaling, solo walks, or my preferred method of sitting in front of a mirror talking.
+You can even do a combination of all three.

 When doing this, aim to say exactly what is on your mind, even if it's something you're embarrassed, ashamed, or in denial about.
 Because of this, I've found it essential to always follow 2 rules when self reflecting:

-1.Never lie to yourself
+1. Never lie to yourself

-2.Always address the elephant in the room first and foremost
+2. Always address the elephant in the room first and foremost

-You can lie to your friends, family, partners, etc, but you should never lie to yourself.
+You can lie to your friends, family, partners, etc., but you should never lie to yourself.
 Nothing good will ever come from it.
 Plus, I'm a strong believer in that it's impossible to lie to yourself as you have to know something to be true in order for you to be in denial about it in the first place.

 Addressing the elephant in the room first is important as not doing so whilst addressing something else is like cleaning up the spilled cereal whilst your house is on fire.
 Until it's addressed, it will always be there, gnawing at you until you can't ignore it anymore, for which you will have no choice but to do what you should've done a long time ago: talk about it.